It’s Cervical Health Awareness Month—so why not get familiar?

 When checking your cervix, you don’t need to write a full diary entry.
 Here are the key things to note:

-• How far is the cervix from the opening: You can measure in terms of knuckles on your middle finger, if that’s easiest.
+- How far is the cervix from the opening: You can measure in terms of knuckles on your middle finger (typically the longest finger), if that’s easiest.
 This will help you understand if you have a high or a low cervix.

-• How much cervical mucus, AKA discharge, you feel—as well as the color and consistency of the discharge: Is it clear and thick, like an egg white?
+- How much cervical mucus, AKA vaginal discharge, you feel—as well as the color and consistency of the discharge: Is it clear and thick, like an egg white?
 Watery?
 Paste-like?

-• How the opening of your cervix feels: Normally your cervical opening will feel like a thin slit, but it may at times feel a bit more open, especially during your period as well as just before ovulation.
+- How the cervical opening of your cervix feels: Normally your cervical opening will feel like a thin slit, but it may at times feel a bit more open, especially during your period as well as just before ovulation.

 These findings are for your own reference.
 Share them with a healthcare provider if you notice something unusual.
 Remember to include the date and time at the top of each entry.